wendyverdonk93/docs/content/faq/getting-started/glossary.md

 JSON (JavaScript Object Notation) is a human-readable file format for storing and transporting data.
 They are often used for communication between a server and a web page.

 ### Merchant
 The selling party of goods and services to the customer via ecommerce webshop or mobile app.
-Accepting payments with [Credit cards](/payment-methods/credit-and-debit-cards) or local payment methods.
+Accepting payments with [credit cards](/payment-methods/credit-and-debit-cards) or local payment methods.
 The selling party is required to have an acquiring bank account and subscribe to the services available from a payment service provider.

 ### MultiSafepay Control
 The environment where merchants can see their transactions and settings from within their MultiSafepay Account.
 This environment also allows the merchant to update and refund orders as well as update their company's information.
 The MultiSafepay Control can be reached at: https://merchant.multisafepay.com

 ### Open-loop gift card

-An Open-loop gift card is one that can be used for multiple merchants/vendors e.g. restaurants, hotels
+A gift card that can be used at multiple merchants/vendors.

 ### Payment Method
 The means of payment customers can use to make purchases online, including but not limited to credit cards, e-wallets, bank transfers, mobile payments, etc. For a full list of our supported payment methods, check out our [payment page](/payment-methods)